theriex/itsip/README.md

 tracks.
 That can take a long time, but if you want to pull tracks based on your impressions then you need to record what your impressions are.
-The only shortcut here is that if you trust someone else's tastes, and they will send you a dump file, then you can load their impressions into your library.
-Even leveraging someone else's ratings to start, you will need to get used to the idea of classifying tracks.
+The only shortcut here is that if you trust someone else's tastes, and they will send you a transfer file, then you can load their impressions into your library.
+But even if you leverage someone else's ratings to start, you will need to get used to the idea of classifying tracks yourself.
 Doing a full pass through your entire collection may be daunting, but improving access to your library is worth the time.
 If you want to get a feel for itsip, the scripts should start to get useful after you have a couple of hundred significantly diverse tracks categorized.

+You use itsip by running one of the itsip script from the iTunes app script menu:

   - **itsipCategorize** prompts you for which keywords should be associated with the currently playing track, how often the track